NON-STATE ACTORS IN EDUCATION

 Board: No information was found.

-Reporting requirements: The quality of a HEIs is assessed by The National Accreditation Board (NAB), which is responsible for issuing accreditation certificates based on the quality and standards of tertiary education and training in Dominica.
+Reporting requirements: The quality of a higher education institution is assessed by the National Accreditation Board (NAB), which is responsible for issuing accreditation certificates based on the quality and standards of tertiary education and training in Dominica.

-Inspection: The Accreditation Act (2007) authorized the board members to inspect the facilities to verify compliance with the accreditation requirements.
-For more information, see Multi-level regulations.
+Inspection: The 2007 Accreditation Act authorises board members to inspect the facilities to verify compliance with the accreditation requirements.
+For more information, see Multi-level regulations

 Assessment: No information was found.

-Diplomas and degrees: Accredited institutions of higher education are provided with a Dominica Accreditation Mark to issue valid educational certificates.
+Diplomas and degrees: Accredited institutions of higher education are provided with a Dominican Accreditation Mark to issue valid educational certificates.

 Sanctions: See Multi-level regulations.